One of the most common searches when we researched anything and everything with this transition was "perimenopause and divorce".

 That's a good lead-in for this whole review.

-From talking with my friends going through perimenopause, there appear to be two ways to go (beyond anxiety and depression).
+From talking with my friends going through perimenopause, there appears to be two ways to go (beyond anxiety and depression).

 Anger and irritability or outright crying.

 It's not unusual to bounce between both!

 Mind you, I had been on this earth for a good four decades with a pretty calm demeanor and suddenly, I was being hit by waves of these different emotions.

 We covered the big mood changes with perimenopause at our CBD and mood changes but let's zero down into anger.